This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 • This is one of the ways I buy time to write, film, create, and serve

-• This is one of the streams building my financial freedom
+• This stream is helping build my financial freedom

 Affiliate income is not exploitation.